rexrainbow/phaser3-rex-notes/docs/docs/ui-overview.md

 1. [Toast](ui-toast.md): Show text message for a short while.

 !!! note "Scroll-able table"
-    There are 2 kinds of scroll-able tables :
+    There are 3 kinds of scroll-able tables :

     - [Grid-table](ui-gridtable.md) only creates visible objects.
 It is suitable for large table.
     - [Grid-sizer](ui-gridsizer.md) adds all objects.
 Put this grid-sizer into scroll-able panel to have a scroll-able table.
+    - [Fixwidth-sizer](ui-fixwidthsizer.md) adds all objects.
+Put this fixwidth-sizer into scroll-able panel to have a scroll-able table.

 ### Basic container